 Thanks to numbing and sedation treatments, you won’t feel any pain or discomfort during or immediately after your extraction procedure.
 However, symptoms such as pain, discomfort, swelling, bruising, and bleeding may begin to arise within a few hours following your extraction.
 While these symptoms tend to peak within the first 2-3 days, they will begin to fade as you continue to heal.
 Make sure to eat a diet of mostly soft foods for about 5-7 days after your treatment to prevent impact and agitation.

 It will take about 1-2 weeks to completely heal from the extraction.
 By carefully following the recovery instructions provided to you by your dentist, you can enhance the healing progress.
-It is not normal to endure severe pain and discomfort 1-2 weeks after your extraction, so contact your dentist for a follow-up appointment in Fremont if you are experiencing these symptoms.
+It is not normal to endure severe pain and discomfort 1-2 weeks after your extraction, so contact your dentist for a follow-up appointment in Fremont if you are experiencing these symptoms as you may have a condition called dry socket.

 Extractions that are required to remove impacted wisdom teeth, or damaged or decayed teeth, are typically covered by insurance.
 To fully understand your coverage and benefits, we recommend that you contact your insurance provider.